Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Rome Travel Guide

-This must-see sightseeing tour of Rome guides you through the charming, historic neighborhoods of Trastevere and the Jewish Ghetto – two of the best places to visit in Rome.
-Crossing over the Tiber Island we enter the pretty quarter of Trastevere, a sleepy village in the heart of the city on a midweek morning, where we will visit the medieval churches of Santa Cecilia and Santa Maria in Trastevere, and their gleaming mosaics.
+This must-see sightseeing tour of Rome guides you through the charming, historic neighborhoods of Trastevere and the Jewish Ghetto – two of Rome’s best places to visit.
+Crossing over Tiber Island, we enter the pretty quarter of Trastevere, a sleepy village in the city’s heart, on a midweek morning, where we will visit the medieval churches of Santa Cecilia and Santa Maria in Trastevere and their gleaming mosaics.
 The Jewish area is known in Rome as the Ghetto.
 Both the Jewish Ghetto and Trastevere have histories that tell another side of life in Rome over the past 2,000 years.
-In this small group tour, you will be able to learn about the gripping history of the Jewish population in Rome, and their impact in the city’s ancient and contemporary life.
+In this small group tour, you will learn about the gripping history of the Jewish population in Rome and their impact on the city’s ancient and contemporary life.

 Trajan’s Market

-Rome Travel Guide : Built between the years 100 and 110 A.D, Trajan’s Market is believed to be the first covered shopping mall in history.
+Rome Travel Guide: Built between 100 and 110 A.D., Trajan’s Market is believed to be the first covered shopping mall in history.

-Situated on Via dei Fori Imperiali, Trajan’s Market is an archaeological complex that currently holds the Museum of Imperial Forums (Museo dei Fori Imperiali).
-It is considered to be Rome’s first “shopping center”.
-The complex, made of red brick and concrete, had six levels in which there was once up to 150 different shops and apartments.
-Although it does not enjoy as much fame as the Colosseum, Trajan’s Market maintains an important part of its original appearance and offers a really interesting visit.
+Situated on Via dei Fori Imperiali, Trajan’s Market is an archaeological complex that currently houses the Museum of Imperial Forums (Museo dei Fori Imperiali).
+It is considered to be Rome’s first “shopping center.”
+The complex, made of red brick and concrete, had six levels in which up to 150 different shops and apartments were once located.
+Although it does not enjoy as much fame as the Colosseum, Trajan’s Market maintains an important part of its original appearance and offers an exciting visit.

 Roman Catacombs